-A major vulnerability has been found in OpenSSL, the open-source software used to encrypt and secure web communication, that could potentially allow attackers to steal sensitive information normally protected by SSL/TLS encryption.
-The vulnerability CVE-2014-0160, dubbed the “Heart Bleed Bug,” does not require authentication or local access to be exploited which makes this a very severe problem.
+A new vulnerability has been found in OpenSSL, the open-source software used to encrypt and secure web communication, that could potentially allow attackers to steal sensitive information normally protected by SSLv3 encryption protocol via a man-in-the-middle style attack.
+The vulnerability CVE-2014-3566, dubbed the “Padding Oracle On Downgraded Legacy Encryption attack” or “POODLE,” does require access between network devices which makes this less severe than Heartbleed discovered earlier this year.

-Simple Helix takes this matter very seriously.
-To secure our users and prevent unauthorized attacks against the content they protect with SSL/TLS encryption, we have taken steps to ensure that all servers we host have been patched against this vulnerability. (more…)
+Even though the severity is lower, Simple Helix still takes this matter very seriously.
+To secure our users and prevent unauthorized attacks against the content they protect with SSL/TLS encryption, we have taken steps to ensure that all servers we host have been patched against this vulnerability.

 If you are using SSL/TLS encryption with a server hosted by Simple Helix, you can rest easy knowing that the appropriate action has been taken to keep your data secure.
 If you are not currently using SSL/TLS encryption and have an eCommerce presence, then we highly recommend that you get an SSL certificate to provide SSL/TLS encryption for your online store and customers.
 If you would like help setting up an SSL certificate for your store, please call or open a support ticket and our technical team would be happy to assist you.
 If you do not already have an SSL certificate, then you can get started for just $49.95 per year if you purchase through Simple Helix: http://simplehelix.com/services/ssl-certificates.